-To celebrate that it's finally finished, I thought I'd share some helpful tips to make planning your first trip to Savannah a little easier.
+To celebrate that it's finally finished, I thought I'd share a summary of some helpful tips to make planning your first trip to Savannah a little easier.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.